How to Run a Successful Email Marketing Campaign (Step by Step Guide)

 email subject line length

-Options for improving your subject lines include:
+Best practices for improving your subject lines include:

-• Telling people what they’ll get when they open your emails; no need to be clever or witty unless that’s your brand’s personality.
+• Telling people what they’ll get when they open your emails.
+No need to be clever or witty unless that’s your brand’s personality.

 • Avoiding spam trigger words, so your emails make it to the inbox.